13 films everyone should watch and why—as voted by you

 Insane US General Jack Ripper (Sterling Hayden) exploits a loophole in the nuclear command structure to order a first strike on the USSR in retaliation for their evil plot to fluoridate water.
 President Muffley (Peter Sellers) and his advisors, including the childishly warmongering General Turgidson (George C. Scott) and "ex"-Nazi scientist Dr. Strangelove (Sellers again), frantically try to cancel the attack.
 During these attempts, The Russian Ambassador (Peter Bull) informs them of a Doomsday Machine that will destroy the world if the attack is not prevented.

-All the while, General Ripper's executive officer Mandrake (Sellers a third time) attempts to talk the general out of starting a war as the crew of one of the B-52s (featuring Slim Pickens and James Earl Jones in his first film role) carry out their attack.

 Oh, and ignore the disclaimer at the start of the film.
-Everything that the film depicts was entirely possible for decades, several of the characters are based on real people, and the Russians really did build a Doomsday Machine.
+Everything that it depicts was entirely possible for decades, several of the characters are based on real people, and the Russians really did build a Doomsday Machine.

 Sleep well tonight!